abailly/abailly.github.io/drafts/the-startup-experience.md

 I have always been a strong proponent of [Test Driven Development](/posts/tdd.html).
-After all these years this practice is [still](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) [controversial](http://iansommerville.com/systems-software-and-technology/giving-up-on-test-first-development/) mostly because people conflate two different things: "writing regression tests" and "using tests to guide your design".
-Even within the Haskell community TDD is not widely accepted as a standard practice of development.
+After all these years this practice is [still](http://david.heinemeierhansson.com/2014/tdd-is-dead-long-live-testing.html) [controversial](http://iansommerville.com/systems-software-and-technology/giving-up-on-test-first-development/) mostly because people conflate two different things: "writing regression tests" and "using tests to guide your design", a confusion which is caused by the use of *Test*  in * Test-Driven Development*.
+In a nutshell, one needs a very different mindset to jump from "I write tests to verify my program does what I intend it to do, now and in the future" to "I write executable specifications in order to ensure 1/
+I understand the problem and 2/ my program does exactly what's intended, no more, no less".[^7] The former mindset usually leads to so-called white-box tests which are thorough but brittle and painful to maintain.

+Even within the Haskell
+community TDD is not widely accepted as a standard practice of development.
 I personally think Haskell is a really great fit for TDD if you take it in a broad sense, that is if you include all the tools the language and platform provide as part of your TDD cycle.
+This means leveraging the interpreter, compiler, type-checker and test running to shorten the feedback loop.

 Maintaining tests require (a lot of) effort and discipline, and it is tempting when pressed to deliver to cut corners.
 And I sometimes have done it myself: Comment out an flaky test in order to stabilize build.
 But except in one occasion, I have always come